DavidRaab/Sq/README.md

 unless you are fine that you very likely need fixes to make code working again.

-In the next time i guess I will create more complex tests.
+In the next time I guess I will create more complex tests.
 So not just tests that covers all code paths.
 More actual useful ones.
 This way it also can be seen how things are solved.

-But i already write my own console apps with it and try to improve those.
+But I already write my own console apps with it and try to improve those.
 So somehow `Sq` is practical.
 I try to solve problems with it, and change things when they seems to make more sense in practice over theory.